Gautam25Raj/data-sync/README.md

 **Note:** The server will run at either `http://localhost:5000` or `http://localhost:8080`, as specified in the `.env` file.

 Now you have both the client and server components of Data Sync up and running.
 You can start collaborating and visualizing data seamlessly!
-Save this content in a file with a .md extension, and it will serve as your README file.
-Adjust the URLs and commands as needed for your project.

 ## Project Folder Structure